-3.1 The algorithm
+A. The algorithm

-The key idea behind BLUE is to perform queue management based directly on packet loss and link utilization rather than on the instantaneous or average queue lengths.
-This is in contrast to all known active queue management schemes which use some form of queue occupancy in their congestion management.
-BLUE maintains a single probability, $p_m$ , which it uses to mark (or drop) packets when they are enqueued.
-If the queue is continually dropping packets due to buffer overflow, BLUE increments $p_m$ , thus increasing the rate at which it sends back congestion notification.
+The key idea behind BLUE is to perform queue management based directly on packet loss and link utilization n0 n5 lms 100Mbs 100Mbs Upon packet loss (or $Q{len} > L$) event: 5m if ((now - last_update) > freeze_time) n1 n6 $p_m := p_m + \delta_1$ $last_update := now$ 5ms 45Mt 45MF 5ms n2 В C n7 10m Upon link idle event: if ((now - last_update) > freeze_time) n3 n8 $p_m \coloneqq p_m - \delta_2$ 20n $last_update := now$ n9 n4 rather than on the instantaneous or average queue lengths.
+This is in sharp contrast to all known active queue management schemes which use some form of queue occupancy in their congestion management.
+BLUE maintains a single probability, p_m , which it uses to mark (or drop) packets when they are enqueued.
+If the queue is continually dropping packets due to buffer overflow, BLUE increments p_m , thus increasing the rate at which it sends back congestion notification.
 Conversely, if the queue becomes empty or if the link is idle, BLUE decreases its marking probability.
 This effectively allows BLUE to "learn" the correct rate it needs to send back congestion notification.
 Figure 3 shows the BLUE algorithm.
 Note that the figure also shows a variation to the algorithm in which the marking probability is updated when the queue length exceeds a certain value.
-This modification allows room to be left in the queue for transient bursts and allows the queue to control queuing delay when the size of the queue being used is large.
+This modification allows room to be left in the queue for transient bursts and allows the queue to control queueing delay when the size of the queue being used is large.
 Besides the marking probability, BLUE uses two other parameters which control how quickly the marking probability changes over time.
-The first is freeze\time.
-This parameter determines the minimum time interval between two successive updates of $p_m$ .
+The first is freeze_time.
+This parameter determines the minimum time interval between two successive updates of p_m .
 This allows the changes in the marking probability to take effect before the value is updated again.
-While the experiments in this chapter fix freeze\time as a constant, this value should be randomized in order to avoid global synchronization [12].
-The other parameters used, (d1 and d2), determine the amount by which $p_m$ is incremented when the queue overflows or is decremented when the link is idle.
-For the experiments in this paper, d1 is set significantly larger than d2.
+While the experiments in this paper fix freeze_time as a constant, this value should be randomized in order to avoid global synchronization [13].
+The other parameters used, (δ_1 and δ_2), determine the amount by which p_m is incremented when the queue overflows or is decremented when the link is idle.
+For the experiments in this paper, δ_1 is set significantly larger than δ_2 .
 This is because link underutilization can occur when congestion management is either too conservative or too aggressive, but packet loss occurs only when congestion management is too conservative.
 By weighting heavily against packet loss, BLUE can quickly react to a substantial increase in traffic load.
-Note that there are a myriad of ways in which $p_m$ can be managed.
-While the experiments in this paper study a small range of parameter settings, experiments with additional
+Note that there are a